 CR.MCR.CFaVS.HbowEud occurs in the moderately strong, tide-swept narrows near the entrance of Loch Etive (although not in the extremely tide-swept Falls of Lora).
 This sea loch is unique in having a substantial freshwater input from the surrounding moorland and is characterized by the sponge Halichondria bowerbanki which tolerates the brackish conditions and covers the cobble and boulder seabed with the hydroid Eudendrium arbusculum.
 Bryozoan such as Eucratea loricata and Alcyonidium diaphanum are occasional in most areas.
-Whilst other low salinity tolerant faunal species are present, the biotope is generally less species rich than the similar biotope complex CuSpH which develops in less brackish situations (Connor et al., 2004).
+Whilst other low salinity tolerant faunal species are present, the biotope is less species rich than the similar biotope complex CuSpH which develops in less brackish situations (Connor et al., 2004).

-The biotopes host a large diversity of species.
-Therefore, the sensitivity is based on the important characterizing taxonomic and functional groups, i.e. hydroids and cushion sponges.
+The sensitivity is based on the important characterizing taxonomic and functional groups, i.e. hydroids and cushion sponges.
 The sensitivity of other species is discussed where relevant.